Cold Brew vs Iced Coffee: What’s the Difference Between These Drinks?

 The final product (diluted cold brew concentrate) in the cup might have more or less caffeine than its hot-brewed equivalent.

 Related: Hot Brew vs Cold Brew

 Typically, iced coffee is even more diluted and has less caffeine, but this is not always the case.
 In the end, it’s up to your own preferences and methods of preparing.

 Now let’s explore the ideal brewing methods for a cold brew and iced coffee.

 If you are okay with prepping your coffee one day before you plan to drink it, then cold brew is a great option to quench your coffee cravings on a hot day.

-All you need is freshly ground coffee, room temperature or cool water, a large container like a mason jar or French press, and cheesecloth.
+All you need is freshly ground coffee, room temperature or cool water, a good cold brewer or a large container like a mason jar or French press, and cheesecloth.
 Place your coffee grounds into your container and add water.
 More coffee equals a more potent concentrate.
-You can learn about the importance of coffee to water ratio in this post.
+You can learn about the importance of coffee to water ratio in cold brew in this post.

 Let this solution sit for 12 to 24 hours, although the precise steeping time for cold brew will depend on your preferences.
 Next, remove your concentrate and filter through the cheesecloth.
 You may want to repeat the filtration process to remove all of the fine particles.
 Finally, add cold water to taste, and you have a fresh cold brewed cup of coffee.